Kaylee Garber, LMHC-A, ATR

 What It’s Like to Work With Me:

-I believe therapy should be a collaborative and creative process, where clients feel empowered to shape their own narratives.
+I believe therapy should be a collaborative process, where clients feel empowered to shape their own narratives.
 My approach helps individuals externalize their experiences, recognize their strengths, and redefine their personal stories in a way that fosters growth and healing.
+For those who connect with creative expression, I incorporate art therapy as a way to explore emotions beyond words.
+I create a supportive, strength-based space where individuals can build resilience and self-awareness.

 Therapeutic Approach: